23 minute read

 To prevent this situation, we can enforce that the handling code stays simple and make sure it doesn't do things like try to acquire mutexes.
 This of course it too restrictive.

 A better solution is to use signal/interrupt masks.
-These masks allow us to dynamically make decisions as to whether or not signals/interrupts can actually interrupt the execution of a particular thread.
+These masks allow us to dynamically make decisions as to whether or not signals/interrupts can interrupt the execution of a particular thread.

 The mask is a sequence of bits where each bit corresponds to an interrupt or signal and the value - 0 or 1 - signifies whether or not this particular interrupt or signal is disabled or enabled.